The Walled Garden

 The walled garden was initially developed for vegetables and cut flowers, but became a plantsman's garden during the later years of Colonel Brocklehurst's life.

-Charles Brocklehurst commissioned the two equestrian wire sculptures by Christopher Hobbs as a tribute to his twin brother, Patrick.
+Charles Brocklehurst commissioned the two equestrian wire sculptures by Christopher Hobbs as a tribute to his twin brother, Patrick, who died in a riding accident.
 The metal pergola designed by Philip Jebb was built by the National Trust after the death of Colonel Brocklehurst.